lommaks777/pesonalisev2/.qoder/repowiki/en/content/Personalization Engine/Personalization Engine.md

 - [personalize-template/route.ts](file://app/api/persona/personalize-template/route.ts#L45-L128)

 ## Template Loading Strategy
-The engine implements a robust template loading mechanism with lesson ID mapping and fallback capabilities.
+The engine implements a robust template loading mechanism with lesson ID mapping and fallback capabilities through the `loadLessonTemplate` service.
 Templates are stored in the `store/shvz` directory with a naming convention that supports multiple formats.

 The system uses a lesson number to ID mapping function to locate the correct template file.
 Three candidate filename patterns are checked in order:
 1. `{lesson_number}-{lesson_number}-{id}-final.json`
 2. `{lesson_number}-{id}-final.json`
 3. `{id}-final.json`

 This hierarchical approach ensures backward compatibility while supporting the current naming convention.
-The lesson ID mapping is maintained in a lookup table within the `getLessonId` function.
+The lesson ID mapping is maintained in a lookup table within the `getLessonTemplateId` function.
+If no template file is found, the system returns a default template structure to ensure graceful degradation.

 ```mermaid
 flowchart TD